A 61-year old woman was left with significant scarring that could have been avoided if her skin cancer had not been missed. She was awarded:

 This procedure can only be used for the treatment of skin cancer where the cancer is small.
 It’s similar to surgical excision but uses an electric needle to remove the skin around the cancer area.

 Using freezing technology, it is possible to use cold treatment for skin cancer during the early stages of the disease, effectively freezing the cancer and causing that area of the skin to scab and eventually fall off.

-In some cases chemotherapy, photodynamic therapy, imiguimod cream, radiotherapy, or electrotherapy may be recommended as alternatives, such as when surgery is not an option or has been unsuccessful.
+In some cases chemotherapy, photodynamic therapy, imiquimod cream, radiotherapy or electrotherapy may be recommended as possible alternatives, such as when surgery is not an option or has been unsuccessful.

 There are several different types of melanoma skin cancer that can have different signs and symptoms and spread at different rates.
 However, they are usually treated in the same way, with surgery to remove the cancerous cells.
 Melanoma doesn’t necessarily have to occur on the skin but it’s very rare for it to start in the body.

 This is the most common type of melanoma.
-It is at least risk of spreading to other areas of the body as it grows outwards, rather than downwards, and as a result doesn’t affect the deeper layers of skin initially.
+It has a very low risk of spreading to other areas of the body as it grows outwards, rather than downwards and as a result it doesn’t initially affect deeper layers of the skin.

-Nodular melanoma can spread quickly if it isn’t diagnosed and treated rapidly.
+Nodular melanoma can spread quickly, if it isn’t diagnosed and treated straightaway.
 It’s often characterised by a raised area on the skin and is usually dark brown or black in colour.
 It’s often found on skin that’s only exposed to the sun occasionally and may not develop from a mole that was already there.

 More common on areas of the skin that are often exposed to the sun, like the face, lentigo maligna grows outwards in the surface layer of the skin, going deeper into the skin’s layers as it becomes cancerous.

 Other types of melanoma do occur, but these are rare and include acral lantiginous melanoma and amelanotic melanoma.